-Sensei LMS is a free WordPress LMS plugin from Automattic, the company behind WordPress.com, WooCommerce, and plenty of other WordPress plugins.
-Sensei is available as a WooCommerce extension, making it a useful addition to any eCommerce store that adds online courses.
+Sensei LMS is a free WordPress plugin from Automattic, the company behind WordPress.com, WooCommerce, and many other WordPress plugins.
+Sensei is available as a WooCommerce extension, making it a useful addition to any e-commerce store that adds online courses.

 Sensei LMS comes with all of the necessary features for creating an online course, including lessons.
-A question section in the backend and the making of quizzes are two examples of additional features.
+A question section in the backend and a quiz maker are two examples of additional features.

-The flawless integration with WooCommerce is the plus point of Sensei.
-Notably since it’s designed to operate with all WooCommerce themes.
+The flawless integration with WooCommerce is the plus point of Sensei since it’s designed to operate with all WooCommerce themes.
 It’s also worth noting that Sensei doesn’t require a WooCommerce theme to run effectively.
-Most of the gingerly-coded WordPress themes are compatible with Sensei, so it’s only a question of how advanced you want your eCommerce systems to be.
+Most of the gingerly-coded WordPress themes are compatible with Sensei, so it’s only a question of how advanced you want your e-commerce systems to be.

 The cost ranges from $129 to $279, depending on the number of sites you want to use it on.
-This price is only valid for one year, so you must upgrade every year.
+This price is only valid for one year, so you must upgrade yearly.